KevinPlt/DIY-stabilized-power-supply/README.md

 - 1 LED (in my setup it is blue)
 - 1 resistor (1 kohm)
 - wires
-- MDF wood 5mm thick

 ## Assembly Modeling
-Made with Solidworks 2017
+Made with Solidworks 2017.
+In this assembly, the wood cleats are not shown.
 ![Screenshot of the assembly in isometric view](docs/images/assembly.jpg)
 ![Screenshot of the inside of the assembly](docs/images/inside.jpg)